• Dr. and Mrs. Cherry - Highly-educated, long-term prudent investors who desire clarity in their retirement plan to continue to be faithful stewards.

 He did not need a “product” or a “portfolio.”
 He simply wanted advice.

 After the initial meeting with Larson Wealth Management, Dr. T. decided that a flat fee subscription planning engagement was best for him.
 He felt that he needed to know where he stands financially, and where to focus his energy next.
 After asking some questions to understand the complexity of his planning, the team at LWM quoted him a flat fee of $6,000 annually.
-Half of this fee was paid when he signed the engagement letter, with the rest coming as monthly installments after 6 months.
+Half of this fee was paid when he signed the engagement letter, with the rest paid as monthly installments after 6 months.

 Over the course of four meetings, he met with the Larson Wealth Management team to create his written financial plan.
 Together, they prioritized and organized his entire financial life on paper and on his personal secure financial website.